sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 - Inspect returned values as tables, expandable trees, or raw text
 - Find and reuse your source-only execution history
 - Save personal or project snippets without running them
+- Bind executions to the exact app, container, and deployment target
+- Require a short-lived write arm for obvious production mutations
+- Record privacy-safe production execution audits for owners and admins
 - All without SSH or direct database access

 ## Accessing Helm